SalesForce is great at managing contacts through the sales cycle, JotForm is a great way to capture contact information to funnel into it.

 The best way to do this is to name the TextBox field as you would a name attribute in HTML and then set the default value:

 To make them uneditable, we can set them to read-only.
-To do that right click on the Text Box field and then selecting Show Properties.
+To do that Click Properties button (gearbox icon) and then select Advanced tab.

 On this new window, scroll down and set the Read-Only option to Yes and then click on Close Settings.

-- Alternately, you can hide them instead.
-Right click on the element and then select the Hide Field.
+– Alternately, you can hide them instead.
+Scroll down in the Advanced section and then select the Hide Field.

 Here’s a sample form that follows JotForm’s best practices for integrating with SalesForce: http://form.jotformpro.com/form/51137224173952